 Supplements for Women

 Calcium + Vitamin D. Because a woman’s risk of developing osteoporosis after menopause may partly depend on whether there was enough calcium in her diet throughout her life, it’s important for women of all ages to get 1,000-1,300 mg of it from food or supplements every day, especially in young adulthood and after menopause.
 Some research suggests that adequate calcium intake may also help prevent heart disease, and women who are pregnant or breastfeeding may need a little extra to meet their body’s needs.
 Because vitamin D improves the body’s ability to absorb calcium, it should be included in your calcium supplement.
+You can find just a combo in Caltrate Soft Chews sold at Amazon.

 Folic acid.
 In general, women should get 400 micrograms of folic acid every day.
 It’s especially important for women who could become pregnant (or who are pregnant) because sufficient folate before and during pregnancy significantly reduces the risk of neural tube defects like spina bifida and anencephaly.
 Some studies suggest that folic acid may also help keep blood pressure at healthy levels.